Open Source · Free to use

 Pricing

 Free to use.
-Pay to skip the setup.
+Pay once to skip the setup.

 The code is open source and free forever.
-We charge to set it up and run it for you.
+We charge a one‑time fee to set it up and hand it over working.

 Self-hosted